Topher Payne: Personal life

-Topher served as Grand Marshal of the Atlanta Pride parade in 2011.
+Payne served as Grand Marshal of the Atlanta Pride parade in 2011.

-Topher married his husband, Tommy, in a 2009 ceremony in Massachusetts.
+Payne married his husband, Tommy, in a 2009 ceremony in Massachusetts.
 The couple announced their separation in 2014.
 In a column for The GA Voice, Payne wrote about the challenge of ending a marriage in a state where the union was not legally recognized: "Despite what the State of Georgia may claim, this has been a real marriage in every possible sense...Divorce is the ugly element of the marriage equality conversation.
 We're far more hesitant to discuss it—I know I certainly was.
 It's embarrassing.
 It sounds like failure.
 We fear it will somehow weaken our argument if we acknowledge same-sex couples will be contributing to America's divorce statistics."